Add flutter_data

 and path_provider

-are highly convenient so they are recommended.
+are very convenient so they are recommended.

 flutter_data

-should be 1.1.0
+should be 1.5.6

 import 'package:flutter_data/flutter_data.dart';